ulrikstrid/ligo/gitlab-pages/docs/language-basics/sets-lists-touples.md

 ## Tuples

-Tuples are useful for carrying data that belong together, but don't necessarily have an index or a specific name.
+Tuples are useful for data that belong together but don't have an index or a specific name.

 ### Defining a tuple